NAK1124/SchoolProject/README.md

 Python Skills Used
 The project used several Python skills from the course: classes, functions, loops, lists, if and else statements, string formatting, etc
+“I asked AI for suggestions, but I wrote the code myself.”